WHAT IS EDUCATION LAW?

 4. Stay up to date in the field of education law by regularly reading the education law blogs listed below.

-5. Get to know Loyola professors specializing in education law - Dean Michael Kaufman and Hillary Coustan.
+5. Get to know Loyola professors specializing in education law - Dean Michael Kaufman, Kathleen Hirsman and Miranda Johnson.

 6. Join the Education Law & Policy Society.